-The tough economy begs for many of us to turn over a new leaf and find affordable or free things to do for the New England fall foliage season.
+The tough economy begs for many of us to turn over a new leaf and find affordable or free things to do for the not-too-far-in-the-distance New England fall foliage travel season.

-2. Visit the West Priory (58 Priory Hill Rd., 802-824-5409), high atop a hill in beautiful Weston, Vt., to join the community of Benedictine monks in the celebrations of common prayer each day.
-The foliage views are spectacular in the fall, probably best around Columbus Day Weekend.
+2. Visit the West Priory (58 Priory Hill Rd., 802-824-5409), high atop a hill in beautiful Weston, Vt., to join the community of Benedictine monks in the celebrations of common prayer each day, as well as Sunday Mass.
+The foliage views are spectacular in the fall, probably best around Columbus Day Weekend and the location is truly idyllic.

 3. Enjoy some delicious pumpkin pancakes at the rustic Parkers’ Maple Barn in Mason, N.H.